Visibility-Aware Cooperative Tracking with Decentralized LiDAR-Based Aerial Swarms: Kinodynamic Searching

 \section{Kinodynamic Searching}

 Our kinodynamic front-end generates a reference path by expanding motion primitives in a discretized control space.
 Unlike traditional hybrid A* searchers \cite{dolgov2008practical, liu2017search, zhou2019robust} that prioritize minimizing control effort along the path, our method scores each primitive based on the tracking performance metrics defined in the previous section, ensuring high consistency between the front-end and the overall task objectives.
+Readers unfamiliar with primitive-based motion planning are referred to \cite{dolgov2008practical, liu2017search, zhou2019robust, yin2023decentralized} for a comprehensive background.